wuvt/donormotor/README.md

 # DonorMotor

-This is a stub repository for WUVT's donation management platform, to be spun out of [wuvt/wuvt-site](https://github.com/wuvt/wuvt-site).
+This is WUVT's donation management platform, spun out of [wuvt/wuvt-site](https://github.com/wuvt/wuvt-site).

 Goals are to: